This classic chiffon cake is tender and light as air. It has the richness of a butter cake and the fluffiness of a sponge cake.

 - Preheat oven to 325F.

-- Sift the first 4 ingredients into a bowl.
-Make a well and add the next 4 ingredients.
+- Sift the flour, sugar, baking powder, and salt into a bowl.
+Make a well and add the egg yolks, vegetable oil, water, and vanilla.
 Set aside.

 - In a large bowl, beat the egg whites until foamy.
 Add in the cream of tartar and continue beating until stiff peaks form.
 Set aside.